redhat-openshift-ecosystem/opct/docs/user.md

 ### Certification Failures

+Under any type of certification test failure, it is recommended to recreate the cluster under test.
+The certification tests check cluster metrics and logs which are persisted and this could impact subsequent certification tests.

 If you already know the reason for a certification failure then resolve the problem and re-run the provider certification tool again so a new certification archive is created.

 If you are not sure why you have failed certification or if some of the tests fail intermittently, proceed with the troubleshooting steps below.